ROANOKE biracial committee integrates Woolworth

 The old Woolworths store on Campbell Ave in Roanoke, Virginia.

 Beginning on March 9th, 1960, Roanoke President of the NAACP Rev. R.R.
 Wilkinson warned the press that demonstrations and sit-ins were coming to Roanoke to protest segregation at lunch counters.
-After African American citizens of Roanoke had their first sit-in demonstration at Woolworths in Roanoke but was denied service, the Rev. R.R.
+After African American citizens of Roanoke had their first sit-in demonstration at Woolworths but was denied service, the Rev. R.R.
 Wilkinson and the NAACP held meetings with Roanoke government officials.
 Attendees at this meeting were Roanoke's Mayor Vincent S. Wheeler, members of Roanoke City Council, and Roanoke's City Commissioner.
 They all discussed the possibility of integrating Roanoke's lunch counters.
 The Rev. R.R.
 Wilkinson proposed creating a Biracial commission to improve race relations in Roanoke without any demonstrations or lawsuits.
 Unfortunately, the all- white Roanoke city council which included the Mayor of Roanoke, and the City Commissioner did not support the idea of a Biracial commission.
 In their opinion a Biracial commission would stir up trouble between blacks and whites.
 The Rev. R.R.
 Wilkinson tried to stress to them that segregation was morally wrong and evil.
 But the truth was white government officials were all afraid and unwilling to act against segregation laws which were strongly supported by pro segregationist J. Lindsay Almond who was Governor of Virginia.

 REV. R.R.
 WILKINSON SUPPORT DEMONSTRATIONS